 Cryptocurrency is a very volatile asset, and since the coins are exchanged 24 hours a day, the value of the coins fluctuates fast.
 According to statistics from Coinbase (December 2021), an average crypto investor holds on to their crypto assets for little more than three months, as opposed to stock investments held for years.

-Compared to other asset classes, cryptocurrency assets are newer and come with a large element of volatility risk.
+Compared to other asset classes, cryptocurrency assets are newer and come with a significant element of volatility risk.
 In other words, it isn’t a scheme to make easy money.
 When it comes to investing in crypto assets, it is important not to lose sight of the fundamentals.

 Diversify Your Investments